zsk612/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.
 1. Download the latest `schwarzenegger.jar` from [here](https://github.com/AY2021S1-CS2113T-F11-1/tp/releases).
 1. Copy the file to the folder you want to use as the home folder for The Schwarzenegger.
-1. Open command prompt (on Windows)  or terminal (on macOS/ Linux) and change to the directory of the folder of the application in step 3.
+1. Open Command Prompt (on Windows)  or Terminal (on MacOS/ Linux) and change to the directory of the folder of the application in step 3.
 1. Key in `java -jar schwarzenegger.jar`.
 If the setup is correct, you should see something like below:

     ```